You have questions -- we have answers!

 Lastly, we hope to be a temporary stop for our clients.
 As borrowers take loans from us, we hope to help them build their credit score so that they can eventually access more reasonably priced financial services.

-A number of finance and banking professionals do not think that we can do this successfully, even at 24% -- we are hoping to prove them wrong.
+A number of finance and banking professionals do not think that we can do this successfully even if we charged 30% or 40% -- we are hoping to prove them wrong.
 If we find at the end of our pilot that we can do it even more cheaply, we will reduce our rates.

 What are the hidden fees?
 What's the catch?

 BetterFi has no hidden fees alongside its loans.
 Other places have origination fees, customary fees, administration fees, insurance fees — we do not.
-All interest and fees associated with a loan, in total, never amount to more than 24% per year.
-We specifically chose a lending license in Tennessee that lumps interest and fees together in terms of dictating what is legally permissible.
+Apart from late fees, everything we charge is captured in our interest calculation.
+The maximum interest rate we charge is 28%, but the average across our portfolio is just over 20%.
+We specifically chose a lending license in Tennessee that lumps interest and fees together in terms of dictating what is legally permissible to ensure transparency to our clients.

 The loan documents that we use show the borrower the total amount he or she will borrow, the total amount in interest and fees, the amount they will pay each month and when those payments are due, and also show the total interest and fees as a percentage of the borrower's principal amount.
 We caution readers of press or news articles regarding us and our loans to be aware that numbers are occasionally rounded up or down in the editing process, and do not always reflect the exact amounts of our real loans.